History and Politics

 The primary focus of the project is History; in particular the events of 1916 which played such a pivotal role in shaping the society we live in today.
 Shared Education has allowed an existing link with St Dominic’s to be further developed.
 The two History Departments had previously collaborated on a Facing History project and the SESP has seen the schools build upon the work previously done with Year 10.
 To date pupils have participated in a number of residential visits to the Corrymeela Community, looking at topics such as the Holocaust, World War One and the Easter Rising.
 These projects have been facilitated by staff from both schools and the Facing History project.
 In June 2016 a class of St. Dominic’s pupils also visited Friends’ and took part in an Art and English workshop.
 The pupils produced a fantastic number of prints which can be viewed in the entrance hall of school.
 The History strand of the programme has also seen pupils visit the Somme Heritage Centre with visits to Kilmainham Gaol and Glasnevin Cemetery planned in April 2017.

 Pupils have also taken part in a number of smaller projects with St Dominic’s as part of the scheme.
 In the current academic year Year 14 art classes have made use of the Seacourt print workshop to develop their coursework.
 In drama, a group of Year 8 pupils will be taking part in a conflict resolution workshop.
 Not to be outdone, the two traditional groups from both schools will come together to record contemporary music from 1916.
-June 2017 will also see two Year 10 Citizenship classes visit the Stormont Assembly.
+June 2017 saw two Year 10 Citizenship classes visit the Stormont Assembly.